4 Productivity Tips for Small Human Resources Departments

 Outsourcing payroll is especially useful if your talents lie more in dealing with people rather than figures plus it will free up a large chunk of time - something that anyone working in HR will no doubt appreciate!

 2. Automate recruitment

-When choosing a sourcing and recruitment software platform to implement, do your research and make sure it’s the right choice for your industry.
-You may well be perfectly fine with a standard solution, but if you work in a niche area, such as agriculture or the maritime industry, you will probably want to look for a more specialised system.
+When choosing a sourcing and recruitment software platform to implement do your research and make sure it’s the right choice for your industry.
+You may well be perfectly fine with a standard solution but if you work in a niche area such as agriculture or the maritime industry you will probably want to look for a more specialized system.